avram-twitch/datamining-project/proposal.md

 artists or genres influence each other.
 We want to see if there exists a quantifiable structure to these influences.
-We will do this by examining similarities in lyrics and musical characteristics such as tempo, to see if relationships exist along between artists, genres, and the year, that coincides with these commonly accepted narratives.
+We will do this by examining similarities in lyrics and musical characteristics such as tempo, to see if relationships exist between artists, genres, and the year, that coincides with these commonly accepted narratives.